theno/fabsetup/howtos/owncloud.md

 Scenario: You have a shell with sudo access on an internet hosting machine (`<your_domain>`) running (ubuntu) linux.

-On a local shell, go to the fabsetup dir and run the task `setup.service.owncloud`.
 This will happen on your server:
 * Install and enable nginx service
-  * deinstall and disable apache service
+  * Therefore, deinstall and disable apache service
 * Install owncloud
 * Set up owncloud as a web service
 * Host owncloud as a site via nginx

+On a local shell, go to the fabsetup dir and run the task `setup.service.owncloud`:

   ```sh
   cd  ~/repos/fabsetup